Learn what these terms mean, what actions fall under each category, and how they can affect your site.

 - Being transparent about your company and its offerings

-- Creating content that speaks to your target audience — not just search engines
+- Creating well-written content that speaks to your target audience — not just search engines

 - Not over-promising, inflating statistics, or misquoting clients